World’s largest virtual agentic engineering & quality conference

 AI agents take it further.
 They run tests automatically when code changes, group the 200 similar updates into one review item, and let you approve everything at once.
 Takes 2 minutes instead of 2 hours.

-Engineering teams at KAYAK, Dashlane, MUI, and Canva use visual testing AI agents.
+Engineering teams at KAYAK and Dashlane run AI-native visual and automated testing on TestMu AI.
 The AI-enabled testing market was valued at $1.01 billion in 2025, projected to reach $4.64 billion by 2034.

 The strongest evidence for visual testing adoption comes not from market projections but from named engineering teams with documented, verifiable results.
 The AI-enabled testing market was valued at $1.01 billion in 2025 and is projected to reach $4.64 billion by 2034 at an 18.3% CAGR.